ory/elements/examples/nextjs-pages-router/README.md

-This is a simple example application using @ory/elements-react & Next.js app router.
+This is a simple example application using @ory/elements-react & Next.js pages router.

 ## Getting started